LandscapeGeoinformatics/xdggs-dggrid4py/docs/source/getting_started.rst

 Installation
 ============

-In order to work with IGEO7 (using `DGGRIG <https://github.com/sahrk/DGGRID>`_), the ``dggrid`` executable needs to be available.
+In order to work with IGEO7 (using `DGGRID <https://github.com/sahrk/DGGRID>`_), the ``dggrid`` executable needs to be available.
 You can compile it yourself, or install into the conda/micromamba environment from conda-forge:

 .. code-block:: bash

     micromamba install -c conda-forge dggrid
-    export DGGRIG_PATH=<path to dggrid executable>
+    export DGGRID_PATH=<path to dggrid executable>

 Users can install the plugin from pip (inside the same virtual environment of ``dggrid``)